Gonorrhoea

 Review in 1 week provides an opportunity to:

-- Assess for symptom resolution
+- Confirm patient adherence with treatment and assess for symptom resolution

 - Confirm contact tracing has been undertaken or offer more contact tracing support

-Test of Cure (TOC)
+Test of cure

-- 100% of patients diagnosed with gonorrhoea are treated with an appropriate antibiotic regimen
+- 100% of patients diagnosed with gonorrhoea are treated with an appropriate antibiotic regimen.

 - 100% of patients are advised to avoid sexual contact for 7 days after treatment is administered.